Cyprus company formation

 - Articles of Association & Memorandum

 The company certificates can be in English or Greek.
 An additional fee is charged for having the Articles and Memorandum in English.
-This is due to extra fees payable to the Registrar of Companies and Greek-to-English translation fees.
+This is due to extra fees payable to the Registrar of Companies and to the Greek-to-English translation service.

 Registration timeline